annamads/beauty_startup_supply_chain_analysis/README.md

   - Seven key SQL queries created for analysis, including procurement, manufacturing, inventory, and logistics by carrier, route and transportation mode.
 - Generated clean data tables of key metrics and KPIs for each supply chain phase
 ### Visualization & Insight Generation:
-- Created four dashboards using Tableau to understand supply chain performance in each phase and potential bottlenecks and areas for improved efficiency and performance
+- Created four dashboards using Tableau to understand supply chain performance in each phase and potential bottlenecks and areas for improved efficiency and performance.
-- Developed business recommendations based on key insights
+- Developed business recommendations based on key insights.
 ## Skills Demonstrated
 - SQL including CTEs, aggregation, views, string manipulation, and data categorization
 - Google BigQuery